 If the bank fails financially and has to go in for liquidation then a depositor can get up to Rs 1 lakh under the Deposit Insurance Scheme of the Bank.
-The debacle of Punjab and Maharashtra Co-operative (PMC) Bank has brought back the focus on depositors’ money protection and deposit insurance.
+The debacle of Yes Bank, Punjab and Maharashtra Co-operative (PMC) Bank has brought back the focus on depositors’ money protection and deposit insurance.
 Let’s look at the deposit insurance scheme in detail.

 What is Deposit Insurance?